DanaFreitas/Tic-Tac-Toe/tictactoenotes.md

         "evt.textContent"

 the issue with the printing multiple statements has something to do with the for...of loop.
 Although my possibilities were limited, I didnt have a problem before

+10/30

+I think I got it?

+Need to fulfill condition to have the diagonal condition fulfilled for 123, not just 132

+have function where the first math is repeated a second time

+ex -1/+1 -> -1/+1

+samedirection and opposite direction functions can likely be combined. need to do testing first.

+managed to get same direction to work, but opposite. getting in each others way
+    will try switching the order of the functions thats the reason!
+    need to make it so that if one fails, the other will take its place

+check chatgpt. the 1st function stopping the second

+123123
+an undefined variable can matter even in a consoe.log statement

+when otherdirection first function and test otherdirection you win
+    286  Uncaught TypeError: can't access property "-1", board[TheThirdBox[0]] is undefined

+when otherdirection first function and test samedirection
+    286 Uncaught TypeError: can't access property "-1", board[TheThirdBox[0]] is undefined 246.31 Uncaught TypeError: can't access property "textContent", board[TheThirdBox[0]][TheThirdBox[1]] is undefined 264.31 Uncaught TypeError: can't access property 3, board[TheThirdBox[0]] is undefined

+  when same direction first function and test otherdirection
+    287 Uncaught TypeError: can't access property "-1", board[TheThirdBox[0]] is undefined

+when samedirection first function and test samedirection
+    285.29 Uncaught TypeError: can't access property "-1", board[TheThirdBox[0]] is undefined 285.29Uncaught TypeError: can't access property 0, board[TheThirdBox[0]] is undefined
+    288/289 you win
+    245 Uncaught TypeError: can't access property 3, board[TheThirdBox[0]] is undefined

+check chat gpt

+have the first part get a check variable that goes off. give second function an if statement checking for that

+1/1

+The second function is set off if I do 0 (0,0) X (0,1) 0{1,1}.
+That isn't diagonal and shouldnt be fulfilling the conditions. need to look over the functions

+No equivalent issue the opposite way.
+Still need to look over functions again

+going over logical steps

+click tile

+declare temporary variables to represent corners relative to file
+    use math to compare the positions on array

+run function to compare the content of each corner to the event content
+    if false, move on
+   if true...

+to go opposite direction
+    record the direction of the corner relative to the evt have swtich statements that correspond the corner to its opposite compare that corner to the evt
+        if true, win

+to go same direction
+    use variable to name that second square

+assign corners related to that tile to varia

+1/3 going through code. making comments for self